We recognise that this is a worrying time and you may be concerned about how the coronavirus outbreak will affect your participants’ DofE.

 Yes, this is fine.
 DofE programmes allow young people to change from one activity to another at any point.
 In these unique circumstances, it’s likely that many participants will choose to do this, and we’re sharing ideas on how young people can safely carry on with elements of their DofE programme here.

 Participants will need to seek approval from their Leader before starting their new activities.

 Yes.
 We’re sharing activity ideas here.
 If there are ideas that are working particularly well for participants in your community, please do share them with your DofE Operations Officer and via social media using the hashtag #DofEwithadifference.

 Yes.
 Under existing DofE rules, participants can be granted a period of time in which to complete their DofE after their 25th birthday if they need it because of illness or other circumstances.
-Leaders should feel empowered to grant such extensions to participants affected by coronavirus immediately and can get an extension granted in eDofE by contacting the relevant DofE Region or Country Office.
+Leaders should feel empowered to grant such extensions to participants affected by coronavirus immediately and can get an extension granted in eDofE by contacting the relevant DofE Country Office.

 No, there is no need to notify the DofE should a participant be diagnosed with coronavirus.
 However, tell your Licensed Organisation so that appropriate steps can be put in place to manage the situation.

 Yes, you can still buy Welcome Packs in eDofE and allocate the accompanying participation places to young people as always.

 The COVID-19 pandemic has had a big impact on the lives of young people, affecting their studies, social lives, work and future prospects.
 Doing a DofE programme can give them structure, focus and purpose that are vital for their mental and physical wellbeing.

 Welcome Packs are still being despatched every two weeks to participants who enter their personal details on eDofE for the first time, or start a new Award level.